Mental Health Facilities Will County, IL

 Amita Health Adventist Med Center Bolingbrook

-Amita Health Adventist Med Center Bolingbrook is a mental health treatment center in Will County, IL, located at 500 Remington Boulevard, 60440 zip code area.
+Amita Health Adventist Med Center Bolingbrook is a mental health facility in Will County, IL, located at 500 Remington Boulevard, 60440.
 Amita Health Adventist Med Center Bolingbrook provides hospital inpatient treatment.
-Amita Health Adventist Med Center Bolingbrook offers group therapy, psychotropic medication and behavior modification to adults and seniors 65 or older.
+Amita Health Adventist Med Center Bolingbrook provides behavior modification, activity therapy and cognitive behavioral therapy to adults and seniors 65 or older.
 Amita Health Adventist Med Center Bolingbrook also supports seniors or older adults and people with Alzheimer's or dementia.
-Additional services at Amita Health Adventist Med Center Bolingbrook consist of case management and family psychoeducation.
+Some other services available at Amita Health Adventist Med Center Bolingbrook include case management and family psychoeducation.

 Learn More